ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 {{-certificate-transparency-v2}} changed the term from "merkle audit path" to "merkle inclusion proof".

-We prefer to use the term "inclusion path" to avoid confusion with structures that contain the "merkle audit path", in addition to a merkle root, addition metadata and a merkle leaf.
+We prefer to use the term "inclusion path" to avoid confusion with Signed Merkle Tree Proof.

-One example of such a structure is a "transparent signed statement" or "claim" as defined in {{-scitt-architecture}}.

 If the tree size and leaf index is known, then a compact inclusion path variant can be used: